pulumi/docs/content/blog/getting-started-with-k8s-part6/index.md

 Day 2 tasks fall into three categories.
 The first category is managing cluster components.
 It involves managing nodes, users and groups, ingress and egress, networking, storage, and [operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 The second category is changing cluster components, including setting optimal resource quota, reclaiming unneeded resources, scaling, tuning and updating clusters, and managing [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
 The third category of tasks is cluster monitoring and [logging](https://kubernetes.io/docs/tasks/debug-application-cluster/), which involves collecting and analyzing metrics, and monitoring the health of the cluster.

-Anyone of these tasks in these three categories would require more coverage than a single article.
-Let’s take a look at how we can use infrastructure as code to address some of these tasks.
+Although this subject is much deeper than we can cover in a single article, let’s take a look at how infrastructure as code can simplify some of these tasks.

 ## Managing secrets